 This is yet another of my ongoing kimchi-crazed, fermented Korean stuffed cucumber kimchi.
-As you may have known, there are tons, if not hundreds of varieties of kimchi, with so many main vegetable and ingredients in the mix.
+As you may have known, there are tons, if not hundreds of varieties of kimchi, with so many main vegetables and ingredients in the mix.
 Cabbages and radish are most commonly used, but cucumber work just as well.

 To help with the fermented process, some starchy (sweet rice flour, potato flour, etc.) is recommended or you could incorporate some pre-fermented product.
 Those include Gochujang, miso, vinegar…

-Another note on is on the salt being used.
+Another note is on the salt being used.
 The pre-salting/brining process often called for sea salt, the unprocessed kind.
 But if you don’t have any at home, use table salt, just reduce the amount.
 So in all my recipe, unless specifically noted for sea salt, otherwise it’s for table/kosher salt amount.

 Last but not least is the spiciness level.
 I admit, though I love kimchi to the very heart, I can’t tolerate much of the spice.
-You see in the States, most of our tolerant is not as strong as the Koreans are.
-So you might be able to enjoy that “extremely hot” kimchi noodle in the States, but the same “extreme hot” bowl might leave your tear flowing in Korea.
-Thus, I always left an extra spicy mixture section at the very end with the amount being somewhat mild/medium compare to most other recipe.
+You see in the States, most of our tolerance is not as strong as the Koreans are.
+So you might be able to enjoy that “extremely hot” kimchi noodle in the States, but the same “extremely hot” bowl might leave your tear flowing in Korea.
+Thus, I always left an extra spicy mixture section at the very end with the amount being somewhat mild/medium compare to most other recipes.
 Adjust them to your likeness, add more if you like extra spicy.

 Alright, let’s get on to make some kimchi.
 This cucumber kimchi will be perfectly fermented after 2-3 days.
 So once it’s sour, keep them in the fridge to slow down the fermented and enjoy them for over a month.
 Don’t like the sour, serve them immediately once the ingredients fully soaked (about 30 minutes).
 Enjoy!